The Top 10 Video Marketing Benefits

 7. Bump Up Conversions

 According to research from Aberdeen Group, video users have 27% higher click-through rates and 34% higher web conversion rates.

-Plus, using video on a landing page can increase conversion by 80%, according to Unbounce.
+Plus, using video on a landing page can increase conversion by 86%, according to EyeView Digital.

 8. Reach Decision Makers